 Slightly dodgy one in which a member of the team accidentally shoots a teenage girl but they can’t take her to the hospital until they find out a phone used to organise terrorism and determine who its owner is.
 It’s no huge surprise that (spoiler) (spoiler alert) the girl was the baddie and deserved it , removing a tricky moral problem badly, but the show does manage to make its case in other ways.

 Star Trek: Discovery (US: CBS All Access; UK: Netflix)

 To absolutely no old school fan’s surprise, the Discovery accidentally ended up in the well-known mirror universe, prompting a massive search for Easter eggs by viewers.
 It’s not quite the mirror universe as we know it, mind, just as the Discovery universe isn’t quite the Star Trek universe but a modernised version compatible with today’s production and societal values – this time round, it’s clear the mirror universe is basically one with the alt-right in charge.

 Discovery is also doing a good job with character humour.
 Lovely accent work by Hello to Jason Isaacs and some great fun with the gabby crewwoman.
-Not sure where they’re going with the PTSD thing, but it seems silly if they’re suggesting (spoiler) he’s really Klingon.
+Not sure where they’re going with the PTSD thing, but it seems silly if they’re suggesting (spoiler) (spoiler alert) he’s really Klingon.